Morphological computation and decentralized learning in a swarm of sterically interacting robots: Introduction

 We then add a computational layer, where in parallel to the implicit morphological computation, robots execute an explicit sense-act cycle.
-We experimentally study phototaxis in a partially lit arena, setting a swarm of $N=64$ robots to search the lit region.
+We experimentally study phototaxis in a partially lit arena, setting a swarm of $N=64$ robots to search for the lit region.
 We set up the illumination field to be unoriented (coming directly from above), and without local light gradients, thus ensuring robots cannot use local information to guide their way to the lit region.
 Moreover, the lit region is designed to be too small to host the whole swarm.
 This restriction forces the robots to physically interact, turning the phototaxis task into an exercise of collective aggregation with sterical interactions, going from dilute (in the dark) to crowded (in the light).
-Studying swarms with positive and negative $\kappa$ reveals a qualitative and a quantitative different collective phototaxis that can be directly explained with the dynamical nature of $\kappa$.
+Studying swarms with positive and negative $\kappa$ reveals a qualitative and a quantitative different collective phototaxis, directly attributed to the nature of this effective parameter.

 Finally, we show that the swarm can collectively learn to execute the phototactic task when operating in an environment where individual robots transition between dilute and crowded regions.
-We implement a decentralized reinforcement learning algorithm inspired by social learning~\cite{Watson2002a,bredeche2018ee,fontbonne2020, bredeche2022rspt}, \green{and find that when collisions are allowed the swarm fluidizes, and effectively converges to a successful phototactic strategy despite the sparse and intermittent communication network.
-With each robot carrying a reward function, an analytical link can be derived between the policy of the individual and the ability of a the whole swarm to collectively learn.} Our results offer a balance between an ideal execution strategy, and an optimal learning strategy.
-The interplay of morphology and computation is graphically illustrated in Fig. \ref{fig:MorphoComp}, summarizing the findings of our work.
+We implement a decentralized reinforcement learning algorithm inspired by social learning~\cite{Watson2002a,bredeche2018ee,fontbonne2020, bredeche2022rspt}, and find that when collisions are allowed the swarm fluidizes, and effectively converges to a successful phototactic strategy despite the sparse and intermittent communication network.
+We further support our experimental observations with agent-based model simulations, finding that morphology is central to collective behavior and becomes increasingly important with growing swarm size.
+The interplay of morphology and computation is graphically illustrated in Fig.~\ref{fig:MorphoComp}, summarizing the findings of our work.